GoldenNerd/deckOfCards/README.md

 The App selects a suit at random using the Math.random() functiom.
 It then selects also at random a value for the previously chosen suit.
 It combine both to build a card and output results to the web browser.
-The App keeps track of used valued per suit to not reoeat values.
+The App keeps track of used values for each suit to not repeat values.
 Once values of a particular suit are exhausted, it deletes the suit to prevent further selection of exhausted suits.